 As part of a range upgrade Oral-B have changed the batteries inside the brush handle from Nickel Metal Hydride batteries (NiMH) to Lithium-Ion (Li-Ion).

 The result is double the battery life!

-What was once just 7 days/28 minutes of actual usage time the result now from my hands on testing is 66 minutes of running time.
+Where the Oral-B Pro 2500 electric rechargeable toothbrush battery life was once just 7 days/28 minutes of actual usage time, the result now from my hands on testing is 66 minutes of running time.

 That equates to 16 days usage.

-Supplied with a charging stand, when the battery needs replenishing, simply sit the brush on the stand.
+Supplied with a charging stand, when the battery needs replenishing, simply set the brush on the stand.

 A full charge can take up to 15 hours.
 It is however perfectly fine to take it off charge sooner as it is fine to leave the brush on the stand.